 The goal of the Early Intervention Program is to help families help their children learn and develop.
-If your child is eligible for the program, we will assign a team to your case that will include teachers, therapists, a service coordinator and an Early Intervention Official Designee.
-They will work with your family to learn about your child.
+If your child is eligible for the program, we will assign a team to your child that will include teachers, therapists, a service coordinator and an Early Intervention Official Designee.
+Together, your team will develop a plan and identify services based on your concerns, priorities and resources.
+They will work with you to meet your child's and your family's goals.

-You know your child best, so you will be an important part of your child’s development team.
+You know your child best, so you will be an important part of your child’s progress.
 The more parents participate in services, the better the child’s outcome.

 You should tell the team about:

-All of the information that you share with your child’s team will be used during visits to help choose the skills you want to work on with your child.
+All of the information that you share with your child’s team will be used during visits.
+It will help you and your child's therapists choose the skills you want to work on with your child.

 You and the therapists will figure out what you can do during mealtimes, bath times and other daily activities to help your child learn and develop.
+Your therapist will then work with you, your child and your family at home, at your child care center, or with your babysitter to help you learn how to help your child.
 This way, your child will work on new skills many times each day.
 Children learn best when they practice with the most important and familiar people in their lives during their everyday routines.

 Your feedback and ideas about how well the strategies work between visits is important.

-We can show you ways to help your child hit their milestones on time and succeed in their daily activities through a family-centered approach called “Embedded Coaching”.
+This way your child can reach their milestones and succeed during their daily activities through a family-centered approach called “Embedded Coaching”.

 The service is free, but message and data rates may apply.
 Participation is voluntary and texts are confidential.